-In order to effectively diagnose lenticular sclerosis, a detailed eye examination should be conducted by your veterinarian.
-The vet should evaluate the structure of the eye in order to reveal whether your dog has cataracts or lenticular sclerosis.
+Your veterinarian will need to do a detailed eye examination to diagnose lenticular sclerosis effectively.
+The vet should evaluate the eye’s structure to reveal whether your dog has cataracts or lenticular sclerosis.

 When it comes to the treatment of lenticular sclerosis, there is no medication for it.
 However, there is no pain involved when your dog is suffering from this condition.

-Once your dog has been diagnosed with lenticular sclerosis, your vet will advise you to make necessary changes to accommodate your dog’s special needs like assisting your dog to take the stairs.
+Once your dog has been diagnosed with lenticular sclerosis, your vet will advise you to make necessary changes to accommodate your dog’s unique needs, like assisting your dog to take the stairs.

 Dry eyes are also a condition that is usually accompanied by cloudy eyes.
-This condition is medically known as “Keratoconjunctivitis sicca” and is abbreviated as KCS.
+This condition is medically known as “Keratoconjunctivitis sicca (KCS)”.

-Pannus can also be termed as chronic superficial keratitis.
-Just like KCS, it is also an immune-mediated condition.
-It is a condition that is common in German shepherds and other breeds that are close to it.
-It is a condition that affects the cornea of the eye.
+Pannus in dogs is also known as chronic superficial keratitis.
+Just like KCS, it’s also an immune-mediated condition.
+It’s a condition that is common in German shepherds and other breeds that are close to it.
+It's a condition that affects the cornea of the eye.

-Although it is known to be common in German shepherds, it can also affect any dog breed.
-Other factors that might make your dog to develop pannus are increased exposure to ultraviolet light.
+Although it’s common in German shepherds, it can also affect any dog breed.
+Other factors that might make your dog develop pannus are increased exposure to ultraviolet light.
 Smoke and high altitude may also contribute to your dog developing pannus.

 Treating pannus involves the use of topical corticosteroids.
-Other drugs that can modulate the immune system can also be used to treat this condition.
-In case pannus develops into a secondary condition, antibiotics may be used.
+Professionals also use other drugs to modulate the immune system to treat pannus.
+In case pannus develops into a secondary infection, your dog may require antibiotics.

-However, it is important to know that once your dog has developed this condition, then treatment will not cure it.
+However, it’s essential to know that treatment will not cure it once your dog has developed this condition.
 Treatment will only prevent it from progressing and may also reverse some changes.

 4. Corneal Ulcer

-The transparent membrane that makes up the front of the eyeball is the cornea.
-The cornea is made of three layers of highly specialized skin cells.
+The transparent membrane that makes up the eyeball’s front is the cornea.
+The cornea has three layers of highly specialized skin cells.

 A corneal ulcer occurs when this layer becomes eroded.
-As a result of the cornea getting eroded, fluid in the eyes will be absorbed into the stroma from the tears.
-This is what will make the eyes to appear cloudy.
+As a result of the cornea getting eroded, fluid in the eyes will be absorbed into the tears’ stroma.
+This erosion is what will make the eyes appear cloudy.

-The main cause of corneal ulcer is blunt trauma.
-This may be as a result of your dog rubbing its eyes on the carpet or as a result of sharp objects coming into contact with the eyes.
+The leading cause of corneal ulcers is blunt trauma.
+This trauma may be due to your dog rubbing its eyes on the carpet.
+Or as a result of sharp objects coming into contact with the eyes.

 A corneal ulcer is diagnosed with the use of special stains that are known as fluorescein.
-This is because it is not easy to detect corneal ulcers without the use of special equipment.
+Moreover, special equipment is needed because it’s not easy to detect corneal ulcers.

-Corneal ulcers are usually very painful.
-You should take your dog for a medical checkup once you notice some cloudiness in his eyes.
-Treatment can be done by administering antibiotic drops.
+Corneal ulcers are usually excruciating.
+Therefore, you should take your dog for a medical checkup once you notice some cloudiness in the eyes of your canine.
+You can treat your dog with corneal ulcers by administering antibiotic drops.

-Glaucoma results from inadequate fluid drainage in the eyes.
+Glaucoma in dogs is a result of inadequate fluid drainage in the eyes.
 This poor drainage in the eyes is caused by pressure being placed in the eyes.

-Glaucoma may become chronic leading to permanent damage to the optic nerve if it is left untreated.
-This can lead to blindness.
+Glaucoma may become chronic, leading to permanent damage to the optic nerve if left untreated.
+This eye condition can lead to blindness.